414owen/Nutmeg-Router/README.md

 ## How it works:

 Nutmeg is an alternative markup...
 Style, I guess?
-That's cool, but if you want to develop a functioning multi-page app
+That's cool, but if you want to develop a functioning multi-page app  you have
-you have two options; either create a new Nutmeg script to represent
+two options; either create a new Nutmeg script to represent every page of your
-every page of your site, with some shared scripts or whatever, or
+site, with some shared scripts or whatever, or have some fancy one-page-app
-have some fancy one-page-app thing going on.
+foo going on.

-Nutmeg-Router provides the following fancy one-page-app things:
+Nutmeg-Router provides the following fancy one-page-app foo:

 * Url Routing
 * Browser history handling